Gospel of John: Reception history

+There is evidence John was in circulation by the early second century; the First Epistle of John, which was dependent on the gospel, was cited by Papias of Hierapolis (c.
+110 AD).
+Ignatius of Antioch, from the first decade of the second century, may also have known the Gospel of John.
+The attribution to John son of Zebedee was widespread by the mid-second century.
+According to Charles Hill, Justin Martyr was aware of the Gospel of John.

+Augustine of Hippo and Thomas Aquinas (in addition to his Catena aurea) wrote commentaries on the Gospel of John.

 The gospel has been depicted in live narrations and dramatized in productions, skits, plays, and Passion Plays, as well as in film.
 A 2014 film adaptation, The Gospel of John, directed by David Batty, features narration by David Harewood and Brian Cox, with Selva Rasalingam as Jesus.
 An earlier adaptation, the 2003 film The Gospel of John, was directed by Philip Saville and narrated by Christopher Plummer, with Henry Ian Cusick as Jesus.

 Parts of the gospel have been set to music.
 One such setting is Steve Warner's power anthem "Come and See", written for the 20th anniversary of the Alliance for Catholic Education and including lyrical fragments taken from the Book of Signs.
 Additionally, some composers have made settings of the Passion as portrayed in the gospel, most notably Johann Sebastian Bach's St John Passion, although some of its verses are from Matthew.